Appdynamics/ansible-php/README.md

 main();
 ```

+This file lives in your Ansible playbook's `library` directory or a path you specify for modules in your Ansible configuration or command line.
+In this case it is named exactly `wordpress`.

 ## Notes

 * There is an error handler and exception handler that will always act like `fail_json` and print out the exception or error message and a backtrace.